It’s that time of year again.

 Unless it’s a big furniture item or a pricey collectible or antique, you just have to take your chances.
 Don’t ask to come “see the item” without bringing money or intending to purchase.
 It’s just rude.

-Park in an area that’s not very crowded.
+Park in an area that’s not very crowded for meet-ups.
 Tell the color and make of your vehicle in a message so the seller can find you.

 Show up on time to purchase or sell an item.
 My son will never let me live it down that we once waited 45 minutes for a buyer who never showed.
 He kept messaging that he was stuck in traffic, but apparently, he was just a troll who never wanted the item anyway.

 Have exact amount of money that is requested.

 When posting your item for sale, be honest about its history and the condition.

 - good images, with proper lighting and all angles